kovihome/ReqSmith/README.md

 2. **Automatically generate source code** based on the requirements.
 3. **Leverage pre-built building blocks**, which are modular components that include software design patterns, best practices and predefined solutions, along with requirements and generators.

+> **ℹ️ Information:** ReqSmith is in its **proof-of-concept state**.
+While we've taken the first steps toward building a revolutionary application development tool, **it’s not fully functional yet**.
+This is just the beginning of a journey to create a platform that generates complete, high-quality source code based on user requirements for any programming language or framework. \
+> \
+> To achieve the full potential of ReqSmith, we need **your help**!
+Here's how you can contribute:
+>
+> - **Donate**: Help support development and bring ReqSmith closer to a fully functional version.
+Every contribution, big or small, helps us move faster. \
+>
+> - **Contribute**: Join the development effort by contributing code, plugins, modules, or documentation.
+Check out the Contributing Guide for details.

 ---

 ## **Features**